dbousamra/selu-assignment/README.md

 There are a few problems with my implementation, however none are severe.

 - All traffic should 100% be over HTTPS, however I have no SSL implementation.
 I elected to keep it simple for now, however adding SSL is easy, and can be done at a later date.
 I didn't do so because the hassle of getting a certificate set up etc.
+- No token expiration date.
+It's just generated from the email.
+Normally you would encode the time of generation in there.